bernardphh/500px-APIless/README.md

 ### AUTOMATED PROCESSES <br/>
-The options 8 to 12 are the automated processes, or bots, that will perform some actions.
+The options 8 to 12 are the automated processes, robots, or bots, that will perform some actions.

 ### ENTERTAINMENT <br/>
 Option 13 allows you to play the slideshow of photos from preselected or customized galleries